 Digitale Bibliothek : portal to digitizations of complete manuscripts from the Bibliotheca Palatina (such as the famous Codex Manesse), the Codices Salemitani (monastic libraries of Salem and Petershausen), Heidelberg (western and oriental manuscripts), and the Bibliotheca Laureshamensis (monastic library of Lorsch; see entry below).
-Site framework in German or English, but manuscript-level material is currently (June 2014) in German only.
+Site framework in German or English, but some manuscript-level material is currently (November 2015) in German only.
 It can be difficult to find specific items, but once found, the facsimiles are easy to use.
 Manuscripts can be downloaded in PDF form.

 Bibliotheca Laureshamensis is a project to reconstruct digitally the monastic library of Lorsch.
 Lorsch manuscripts from all over the world are made available here in complete, pageable facsimiles.
 It can be difficult to get at the facsimiles; begin with the Virtual Library menu item, and then persist.
 In German, English, Italian, or French.

 MDZ Digitale Bibliothek : portal to projects of the Munich Digital Centre; includes complete digitizations of medieval manuscripts as well as early printed books.
 Site framing material available in German or English, but catalogue-level material is in German only.